Scilla: to grow, to cultivate and to maintain

 The only requirement: they require well-drained and well-amended soil.

-• Loosen the soil deeply with an addition of organic matter
+- Loosen the soil deeply with the addition of organic matter

-• Improve drainage if necessary with gravel mixed with the soil or laid in a bed under the bulbs
+- Improve drainage if necessary with gravel mixed into the soil or laid as a bed under the bulbs

-• Plant at a depth of 8-10 cm with the tip of the bulb facing up
+- Plant at a depth of 8-10 cm with the bulb tip facing up

-• Space the bulbs 5 to 10 cm apart or plant in groups of 10 or 15, avoiding them touching
+- Space the bulbs 5 to 10 cm apart or plant in groups of 10 or 15, ensuring they do not touch

-• Cover the bulbs with twice the height of soil
+- Cover the bulbs with twice their height of soil

 To create a flowering carpet

-Scilla naturalising very easily are perfect for creating flowering spots around the house, in beds, at the edge of woodlands, or at the foot of trees.
+Scilla naturalise very easily and are perfect for creating flowering spots around the house, in borders, at the edge of woodlands, or at the foot of trees.
 For a nice effect, draw an irregular, oval shape.

 For a successful mass planting, count about 100 bulbs per m².
-Dig out part of the chosen bed area to a depth of 10 cm, then place the bulbs spacing them about 8 cm apart.
+Dig out part of the chosen border area to a depth of 10 cm, then place the bulbs spaced about 8 cm apart.
 Backfill the area.

 In pots: a lasagne planting